andrewmcodes/andrewm.codes/src/_posts/blog/adding-webmentions-to-a-bridgetown-site.md

 I like this setup more than any comment system I've run before, and the reason is ownership.

 **Every reply on my site is plain JSON in my Git repo now, not a row in someone else's database.** If webmention.io or Bridgy disappeared tomorrow, the pipeline would stop collecting anything new, but nothing I've already gathered would vanish.
 My site would keep building with exactly the data it has today.
 That's the whole IndieWeb pitch in one sentence, and it's the same reason I keep reaching for static sites in the first place.

+Owning the data has a quieter benefit too: moderation.
+I haven't had anyone reply with something heinous yet, and I'd rather not dare a reader to be the first, but if it happened I get the final say over what renders.
+I can filter or skip any mention I don't want on the page, and I can delete it outright from the [webmention.io dashboard](https://webmention.io/dashboard).

 It's also not much code.
 A fetch script, a scheduled Action, and one component.
 Most of the heavy lifting is done by two hosted services maintained by people who have been doing this far longer than I have, so real credit to Aaron Parecki and Ryan Barrett for webmention.io and Bridgy.